 According to New York Times, a rising Nanjing now also thrives on youth and art (click this for report).

-In Nanjing, our hotel is in the vicinity of several prestigious universities, right by the picturesque Xuanwu Lake-Park, next to the Hunan road shopping district--it is an area with many restaurants, coffee houses, bookstores, museums, supermarkets, shopping malls, theatres, nightclubs, luxury hotels, etc. The hotel provides all necessary conveniences (AC in summer, heat in winter, laundry service, international calls, & internet access with WiFi).
+In Nanjing, our hotel is in the center of the city, the downtown area, right by the picturesque Xuanwu Lake-Park, next to the Hunan road shopping district--it is an area with many restaurants, coffee houses, bookstores, museums, supermarkets, shopping malls, theatres, nightclubs, luxury hotels, etc. The hotel provides all necessary conveniences (AC in summer, heat in winter, laundry service, international calls, & internet access with WiFi).
+The hotel is also in the vicinity of several prestigious universities.

 Nanjing adds a lot of leverage to the content of our courses.
 Students can visit many historic sites in the city and build connections with assigned readings: the Confucius Temple, Buddhist monastery, the Daoist temple, Imperial Examination Center, Presidential Palace, Nanjing Museum, the tomb of the Ming emperor, Museum of Taiping Kingdom of Heavenly Peace, etc.